-When you want to quickly see all cells with identical records in your table, select a cell with the value you're looking for, click the Select by Value / Color icon on the Excel's toolbar (the Ablebits Tools tab, Search group) and pick the first option in the list: All Cells with the Same Value:
+To see all cells with identical records in your table, select a cell with the value you're looking for, go to the Ablebits Tools tab > Search group, and click Select by Value / Color > All Cells with the Same Value:

 You'll instantly get a confirmation with the number of found cells and see them highlighted in your worksheet: